-There are different envelope sealing types for different applications.
-Below are the most common sealing methods.
+There are a variety of envelope sealing methods which can be used for different applications.
+Below we share insight into most common sealing types…

-Also known as Dri-seal, Press-seal & Fast-seal, self seal is derived from rubber and ammonium substrate, therefore the latex can be classed as a natural product.
+The latex on these is derived from rubber and ammonium substrate, and can therefore be classed as a natural product.

-With this we can guarantee up to 5 years shelf life.
+Hot Melt: The most common type of peel and seal envelopes that Blake stock, this has a narrow band of adhesive of a heavier gram weight than normal peel and seal.
+With hot melt, we can guarantee up to 5 years shelf life.
 Due to its sealing properties, hot melt peel and seal acts as a tamper proof security seal as it is impossible to open the envelope without tearing the flap.
-This type of sealing is also known as; Super Seal, Strip Seal and Peel and Stick.
+It can also be referred to as Super Seal, Strip Seal or Peel and Stick.